 Though I did need to learn about “massaging kale” first.
 Sounds strange right?
 When my friend asked if I massage my kale before making salads I simply shrugged, making a mental note to investigate this further.

 Well as it turns out if you add a bit of salt or oil to the kale and gently knead it in your hands after 2-3 minutes you will actually see the kale turning a more vibrant green color.
 What’s happening under the surface is you are breaking down the kale, in turn making it easier to digest, therefore better for you and makes the kale pop more while having a softer texture.

-Overall this kale and quinoa salad with cranberries and feta is one of my new favorite meals.
+Overall this massaged kale salad with quinoa, cranberries and feta is one of my new favorite meals.
 With the dried cranberries, toasted macadamias and crumbled feta this salad is full of flavor that just pop in your mouth.
 The lemony mustard oil dressing is ever so slightly sweet and blends all the ingredients together.

 - 1/4 cup macadamia nuts

 - 1/4-1/2 cup crumbled feta

 - 1 teaspoon lemon juice